Celebrity Super Spa: Celebrities

 On 15 July 2013, the six celebrities to be featuring in the first series of the show were announced.

 Apprentices

 Episodes

-The first series began on Channel 5 on 13 September 2013 at 10pm; with subsequent episodes airing in the weeknight slot at 9pm from 16–19 September 2013.
+The first series began on Channel 5 on 13 September 2013 at 10pm; with subsequent episodes airing in the weeknight slot at 9pm from 16 to 19 September 2013.
 There were six sixty-minute episodes in the first series, however only five were broadcast on television due to poor ratings.